 The MERIT program allows defendants to focus on treating their alcohol or drug issue separate from their legal matters.
 An agreement to become involved is not an admission of guilt for the offence(s) charged.
 Treatment generally takes place before any pleas are made and the court matters are adjourned (delayed) until the completion of the program.

 The program normally lasts three (3) months.
-Treatments will depend on the circumstances of each participant, and may include:
+Treatments will depend on the circumstances of each participantIn the context of the NDIS, a participant refers to a person with disability who has received an NDIS package as they have met the eligibility requirements.
+More, and may include:

 During the bail period, participants will: